Q? Please tell us a bit about Robust Tools

 Q?
 Can I upgrade my motor to the bigger horsepower later?

-- Yes, but it is expensive because both the motor and the matched drive (“inverter” or “VFD”) must be replaced.
+- Yes, but it is expensive because both the motor and the motor drive (“inverter” or “VFD”) must be replaced.
 If you are on the fence, it is cheaper in the long run to get the bigger motor from the get-go.

 Q?
 What’s the point of the bigger motor selection?